wlsf82/protractor-components-and-page-objects/README.md

 module.exports = Form;
 ```

 First of all, the `Form` component requires an external library (`protractor-helper`).
-This will be used in a component's method.
+This will be used in the component's method `fillWithDataAndSubmit`.

-The `Form` component also requires its sub-components (`ButtonsComponent`, `HeaderComponent` and `FieldsComponent`) in the beginning.
+The `Form` component also requires its sub-components (`ButtonsComponent`, `HeaderComponent` and `FieldsComponent`) in the beginning, right after requiring the external library (`protractor-helper`).

-Then, differently of the page object, instead of having as first attribute a relative URL it has a `container` element, which in this case is a `form`.
+Then, differently of the page object, instead of having as first attribute a relative URL, it has a `container` element, which in this case is a `form`.

-After that it instantiates its sub-components (`buttons`, `header` and `fields`).
+After that, it instantiates its sub-components (`buttons`, `header` and `fields`).

 > Note that differently of the instance of the `FormComponent` in the page object, when instantiating the sub-components it pass its `container` as argument to each sub-component constructor.
-This helps in the creation of stable tests, where we're sure that the elements we are interacting with or running expectations on are the correct ones.
+This helps in the creation of stable tests, where we'll be sure that the elements we are interacting with, or we are running expectations on, are the correct ones.

-And finally it defines the `fillWithDataAndSubmit` method, that receives a `data` object as argument and uses this data for filling the form with and submitting it.
+And finally, it defines the `fillWithDataAndSubmit` method, that receives a `data` object as an argument and uses this data for filling the form with and submitting it.

-The `fillWithDataAndSubmit` method uses the `helper` defined in the beginning of the file to ensure it will interact with the elements only when they are ready for it.
+The `fillWithDataAndSubmit` method uses the `helper` defined in the beginning of the file to ensure that it will interact with the elements only when they are ready for it.

-> Note that for clicking in the submit button, for example, it uses the following structure as argument of the `helper.clickWhenClickable` method: `this.buttons.submit`, which means, clicks in the `submit` button from the `buttons` sub-component.
+> Note that for clicking on the submit button, for example, it uses the following structure as the argument of the `helper.clickWhenClickable` method: `this.buttons.submit`, which means, clicks in the `submit` button from the `buttons` sub-component.

 Now that we understood how the main or parent component works, let's dive into each of the sub-components.